verhas/BLOG/exception_no_stack/ARTICLE.md

 # All you wanted to know about Throwable

+This article is a tutorial about exceptions.
+But not the usual one.
+There are many of those that tell you what exceptions are for, how you can throw one, catch one, the difference between checked and runtime exceptions and so on.
+There is no need for another.
+Would also be boring for you.
+If not, then go and read one of those and come back when you have learned what they teach.
+This article starts where those tutorials end.
+We dive a bit deeper into Java exceptions, what you can do with them, what you should do with them and what features they have that you may not have heard about.
+If `setStackTrace()`, `getCause()` and `getSuppressed()` are the methods you eat for breakfast then you can skip this article.
+But if not, and you want to know a bit about these, then go on.
+This article is long.
+Took a long time to write, and it will take a long time to read.
+It is needed.

 ## Introduction

 In this article we will talk about exceptions and what we can and should do with Java exceptions.
 The simplest case is